snehasharma272006/snehasharma272006/README.md

 My current obsession is turning LLMs into useful systems that combine RAG, agents, semantic search, APIs, databases, and full-stack engineering to build things people can actually use.

+I'm currently working on PULSE AI as my primary project.

 I learn languages for fun.
 I know French and I’m currently hyperfixated on German.
+I am into making animations and love to work around designs as well .

-Currently: learning → building → breaking → rebuilding → shipping locally → breaking in production → debugging → repeating the loop
+at present learning → building → breaking → rebuilding → shipping locally → breaking in production → debugging → repeating the loop

 **Let’s connect and Let's Build** ⭐️